The Garron Family Cancer Centre

 - Kathryn Breckbill

 - Donna Berry

-These milestones are just a handful of projects from the GFCC that are making an impact in cancer research and treatment.
+These are just a handful of programs from the GFCC that are making an impact in cancer treatment and research.

 In 2016, SickKids established the world-leading SickKids Cancer Sequencing (KiCS) Program, which was designed to analyze the genetic make-up of a child’s cancer to determine a patient’s unique genetic fingerprint, identify the cause of the tumor, gain information about prognosis, and implement personalized treatments.
 Together with PROFYLE, a trailblazing pan-Canadian program being conducted in partnership with the Terry Fox Research Institute, multiple childhood cancer foundcations, and all 16 paediatric cancer programs across Canada, KiCS matches nationally-collected sequencing data with potentially life-saving drugs.

 The New Agent and Innovative Therapy program (NAIT) at SickKids is supported in part by the GFCC and is focused on providing access to new drugs and other treatments for childhood cancer patients.
 For more information about current clinical trials and eligibility, contact us today.

 To deliver this targeted radiation safely to children, and to keep families and hospital staff safe, a specialized room, equipment and healthcare team with special training are needed.
 SickKids' MIBG room includes state-of-the-art equipment and specialized Neuroblastoma and MIBG Therapy Programs.

 SickKids Podcast VS Cancer Genetics: Curing Cancer Through Gene Sequencing